Fayette County License Hearing Guide

 Possible Outcomes

-Suspension Upheld: If the hearing officer finds that the DDS has presented sufficient evidence to justify the suspension, your license will be suspended.
+- Suspension upheld: If the DDS finds sufficient evidence to support the license suspension, your license will be suspended.

 Hardship/Restricted License in Georgia

-Even with a suspended license, you might be eligible for a limited driving permit in Georgia.
+Even if your license is suspended, you may be eligible for a limited driving permit in Georgia, also known as a hardship license.

 Getting Your License Back